Brian-MacCurtin/SQL-Layoffs-Project/README.md

 ```

 ### Correcting Data Types
 Finally, as mentioned earlier, all the data was read into the table in text format.
-In order to perform proper analysis on numerical variables they must be formatted as the right data type.
+In order to perform proper analysis on numerical variables, they must be formatted consistently with numerical data types.
 ```SQL
 ALTER TABLE layoffs_staging2
 MODIFY COLUMN total_laid_off INT DEFAULT NULL,